centreon/centreon-documentation/versioned_docs/version-23.04/developer/developer-broker-mapping.md

 ### Remove graph

-A Storage endpoint generates a **remove graph** event when some graph must be deleted.
+A Storage endpoint generates a **remove graph** event when some graphs must be deleted.

 This message and its principle are only available in BBDO v2.